symbolworks/symbolfront/README.md

 >
 ```

 We enter `accept`.
-We're back to the tasks menu:
+We're back to the tasks list:

 ```
 Tasks.

     Task List - This week

       No.  Day, date, time                 Description
     -------------------------------------------------------------------------
     ▶  1.
 Tue, 2026-09-08, 10:00          Go to dentist
     -------------------------------------------------------------------------

 Commands.